 A Charism is a good spiritual gift that flows from the Holy Spirit and is given to a particular person, fraternity or even a whole religious order.
-This good gift is given to share ultimately for the sanctification of the Church and the world.
+This good gift is given ultimately for the sanctification of the whole Church and the world.
 The official charism of the Secular Franciscan Order is Joy.
 As the Catechism states in #798 “The Holy Spirit is ‘the principle of every vital and truly saving action in each part of the Body.’
 He works in many ways to build up the Body in charity: …by the many special graces (called ‘charisms’), by which he makes the faithful ‘fit and ready to undertake various tasks and offices for the renewal and building up of the Church.’
 The charism of Joy makes an OFS fit to undertake their mandate to rebuild Christ’s Church.

 What are some of the qualifications that a person must have to become a Franciscan?

-You must be a practicing Catholic in full agreement with all the teachings of the Church, Pro-life and other laws and not belong to any Religious or other Third Order.
+You must be a practicing Catholic in full agreement with all the teachings of the Church, Pro-life and other laws and not belong to any other Religious or Third Order.
 Members of the OFS are laity – men or woman age 18 or older who are single or married or secular clergy – diocesan ordained deacons or priests.
 A prospective member must have a joyful, peaceful disposition with the desire to help and serve others.
-They must express an authentic desire to follow in the footsteps of St. Francis of Assisi to rebuild Christ’s Church through a within their particulate state of life.
+They must express an authentic desire to follow in the footsteps of St. Francis of Assisi to rebuild Christ’s Church within their particulate state of life.

 Do I have to attend a lot of meetings?

-I’m already bogged down with too many.
 We have Fraternity meetings once a month.
 Those who have entered formal formation will have additional monthly face to face meetings with the fraternity’s formation director.
 Formation meetings/classes are set up to meet the needs of the personal schedules of the candidate(s) and the formation director.
 The monthly fraternity meetings and formation process must have top priority over all your other meetings or obligations.
 These are our special places and times for sharing the spirit of St. Francis with our Franciscan brothers and sisters.

 What about dues?
 How much is it a month?

 Rule #25 Regarding expenses necessary for the life of the fraternity and the needs of worship, of the apostolate, and of charity, all the brothers and sisters should offer a contribution according to their means.
-Dues are not called dues with in the Secular Franciscan Order but are known as Fair Share in the spirit of almsgiving to their family.
+Dues are not called dues with in the Secular Franciscan Order but are known as Fair Share in the spirit of almsgiving to our family.
 Only fully professed members are expected to give a Fair Share to the fraternity’s Common Fund.
 Once a year, each Fraternity is also expected to give a Fair Share to their Regional Fund which supports the Secular Franciscan Order at the Regional and National levels.
 This a fair share equals to about $50.00 a year per professed member.

 Members who cannot pay Fair Share as outlined, due to financial hardship, are not required to do so.
 They will only be asked to contribute according to their means.
 No one is turned away from the Secular Franciscan Order because of financial difficulty.
 All are expected to willingly do penance and make sacrifices to give proof of their love for God.
 The money they give should represent the sacrifices they make for God through out the year.
 An example: a professed member on the way to work could fast from a weekly speciality coffee once a month to give about $5 a month over 10 months.
 Thereby helping their fraternity with the alms for the regional and national fraternity fair share collection.